-In a statement released late on January 5, the "Three Brothers Alliance" said it had captured the town of Laukkai after the Myanmar military headquarters in the area surrendered to rebel forces, according to Reuters.
+In a statement released late on January 5, the "Three Brothers Alliance" said it had captured Laukkai town after the Myanmar army headquarters in the area surrendered to rebel forces, according to Reuters.

-"The entire Kokang (Laukkai) region has become a land free of the Myanmar Military Council," the statement said.
+"The entire Kokang (Laukkai) region has become a Myanmar Military Council-free zone," the statement said.

 Myanmar's military government did not immediately comment.